cyb3rdog/Cyb3rVector/README.md

 ## CHANGELOG

-History of all the notable changes is being documented in the [**CHANGELOG**](https://github.com/cyb3rdog/Cyb3rVector/blob/main/CHANGELOG.md).
+History of all the notable changes is being documented with every release in the [**CHANGELOG**](https://github.com/cyb3rdog/Cyb3rVector/blob/main/CHANGELOG.md).

 ## CREDITS